$3.2 Million Grant Helps Families Access Diagnostic Hearing Tests for Infants

 “When the audiologist said ‘profound hearing loss,’ I asked, what does that mean?
 Is he deaf?”

 The answer was yes.
-Like Kenton, most children who are deaf or hard of hearing are born to hearing parents who don’t have experience with hearing health care or sign language.
+Like Kenton, most children who are deaf or hard of hearing are born to hearing parents with no knowledge of hearing health care or sign language.
 But in the almost eight years since that day, Grider has become an expert in navigating hearing health care and advocating for her child — and now she’s now using her own experience to guide other families through the complicated, challenging process of getting ABR tests.

 Grider is part of a new five-year, $3.2 million project called Communities Helping the Hearing of Infants by Reaching Parents, or CHHIRP, which aims to improve the process of accessing ABR tests (and therefore increase the percentage of children who complete them on time) by pairing families with patient navigators — community members like Grider who have been through the experience themselves and can provide guidance and support.
 Up to 30 patient navigators across as many as 10 state-funded hearing health care clinics will be trained to help at least 1,000 families through the diagnostic process.
 CHHIRP is funded by an R01 grant from the National Institute of Deafness and Other Communication Disorders (NIDCD).

-The project is led by Dr. Matt Bush, MD, PhD, associate professor in the University of Kentucky College of Medicine Division of Otology, Neurotology & Cranial Base Surgery, and Christina Studts, PhD, associate professor in the UK College of Public Health Department of Health, Behavior & Society.
+The project is led by Matt Bush, MD, PhD, associate professor in the University of Kentucky College of Medicine Division of Otology, Neurotology & Cranial Base Surgery, and Christina Studts, PhD, associate professor in the UK College of Public Health Department of Health, Behavior & Society.
 The two are long-time collaborators in community-engaged research related to early intervention for children who are deaf or hard of hearing.
-This is the duo’s second R01 in this domain; their other ongoing grant, also funded by NIDCD, focuses on parenting interventions for young children using cochlear implants and/or hearing aids.
+This is the duo’s second R01; their other ongoing grant, also funded by NIDCD, focuses on parenting interventions for young children using cochlear implants and/or hearing aids.

-Their collaboration began in 2014 when they were both KL2 scholars with the UK Center for Clinical and Translational Science and realized the overlap and the power of interdisciplinary teamwork between their respective research fields.
-With research backgrounds in health disparities among children who are deaf or hard of hearing (for Bush) and disruptive childhood behavior (for Studts), they began to identify important research questions and create impactful research projects.
+Their collaboration began in 2014 when they were both KL2 scholars with the UK Center for Clinical and Translational Science and realized the overlap between their respective research fields.
+With research backgrounds in health disparities among children who are deaf or hard of hearing (for Bush) and disruptive childhood behavior (for Studts), they began to identify important research questions and create impactful, interdisciplinary research projects.

 It was also during his time as a KL2 scholar that Bush discovered that many rural children who failed their newborn hearing screening were delayed or falling through the cracks when it came to diagnostic testing, but he wasn’t sure how to address the problem of engaging or educating parents facing this situation.